Mark Goodier

-Mark Goodier (born 9 June 1961) is a British radio disc jockey best known for his time on BBC Radio 1 between 1987 and 2002.
-He had two spells presenting the station's Top 40 singles chart, from 1990 to 1992 and from 1995 until 2002.
-He also had a stint on Radio 1 Breakfast during 1993.
-He currently presents the mid-morning show between 10am and 1pm on Greatest Hits Radio.
+Mark Goodier (born 9 June 1961) is a British radio disc jockey and broadcaster.
+He presented on BBC Radio 1 between 1987 and 2002 and had two spells presenting the station's Top 40 singles chart, from September 1990 to March 1992 and again from April 1995 until November 2002, becoming the show's longest serving presenter.
+He also had a stint on the Radio 1 Breakfast Show during 1993.

-Goodier has also presented shows on BBC Radio 2, Classic FM, Smooth Radio and Real Radio, and appeared on BBC television as a recurring presenter of Top of the Pops between 1988 and 1996.
+Goodier has also presented shows on BBC Radio 2, Classic FM, Greatest Hits Radio, Smooth Radio and Real Radio, and appeared on BBC television as a recurring presenter of Top of the Pops between 1988 and 1996.

-Goodier currently presents a morning show on Greatest Hits Radio England at 10am – 1pm (Mon - Fri) and specialist programmes The Smash Hits Chart Show (Sundays 5pm - 7pm) on Greatest Hits Radio England and Scotland.
-From 30 March 2020, Mark's morning show is simulcasted across England and Scotland from 10am - 1pm.
-On 17 January 2023, Goodier announced that he will be replaced on weekday mornings by Ken Bruce, who is joining the station from BBC Radio 2.
+On 17 January 2023, Goodier announced that he was to be replaced on weekday mornings by Ken Bruce, who joined the station from BBC Radio 2.
 Bruce announced his departure from Radio 2 on the same day.
-Goodier will move to weekend mornings in April, replacing Pat Sharp who has left the station.
+Goodier moved to weekend mornings in April, replacing Pat Sharp who left the station.
+Goodier twice returned to the weekday mid-morning slot in August 2023 and March 2024 to provide holiday cover for Bruce.
+On 15 April 2024, it was announced that Mark would be leaving Greatest Hits Radio and going back to Radio 2 to take over Pick of the Pops from 6 July 2024.